dev-ai-lab/bank-docs/README.md

 - [Resilience4J](https://resilience4j.readme.io/docs)
   - We implement circuit breaker in spring gateway server using this.
   - It has different patterns implemented in core modules
-- Problematic scenario: in calling gerCustomerDetails bank-accounts microservice (internally calls cards and loans microservices), if cards service has problem and not responding, a thread is blocked.
-Further requests will block additional threads, leading to resource exhaustion in accounts and gateway servers.
+- Problematic scenario: in calling gerCustomerDetails bank-account microservice (internally calls cards and loans microservices), if cards service has problem and not responding, a thread is blocked.
+Further requests will block additional threads, leading to resource exhaustion in account and gateway servers.
 - Circuit breaker [pattern](https://martinfowler.com/bliki/CircuitBreaker.html):
   - Fails fast by opening wire to cards service
   - Fails gracefully